-- (a) Glazing shall be defined as sunlight-transmitting Fenestration, including the area of sash, curbing or other framing elements, that enclose Conditioned Space Volume.
-Glazing includes the area of sunlight-transmitting Fenestration assemblies in walls bounding conditioned basements.
+- (a) Glazing shall be defined as sunlight-transmitting frenestration, including the area of sash, curbing or other framing elements, that enclose Conditioned Space Volume.
+Glazing includes the area of sunlight-transmitting frenestration assemblies in walls bounding conditioned basements.
 For doors where the sunlight-transmitting opening is less than 50% of the door area, the glazing area of the sunlight transmitting opening area shall be used.
-For all other doors, the glazing area is the rough frame opening area for the door, including the door and the frame. - (b) The following formula shall be used to determine total window area:
+For all other doors, the glazing area is the rough frame opening area for the door, including the door and the frame. - (b) For one- and two-family dwellings with conditioned basements and dwelling units in residential buildings not over three stories in height above grade containing multiple dwelling units Tthe following formula shall be used to determine total window area:

-$$AG = 0.18 \times CFA \times FA \times F$$
+$AG = 0.18 \times CFA \times FA \times F$